Urban-Blazer/srm-dex-module/README.md

 4. PoolItem
 + A `PoolItem` is used to record the pool info in the `Factory`.
-+ It guarantees each pair is unique and the coin types it records are sorted.
++ It guarantees each pair is unique and the coin types it records are not sorted to allow for control over coinA.
+This is a requirement for how the dex functions to ensure rewards are delivered in the correct coinA.

 ## Core functions
 1. create_pool<A, B>